pmairoldi/swig/README.md

 ## License

-Swig is available under the MIT license.
+Swig is available under the GPLv2 license.
 See the LICENSE file for more info.